I am of old and young—a child as well as a man,

 Old age fears death.

 You lusty and graceful youth!
-You are great;
+You are great,

-You are not exclusively great in youth,
+But you are not exclusively great in youth,

 Your middle age shall be great with amplitude and steadiness and full-blooded strength—